 If you’re new to retinol and your skin’s flaking like crazy, again this moisturiser can help.
 It counteracts the dryness from retinol so your skin can tolerate it better.

 So what’s my problem with this?
 It’s 2014, ladies.
 ANY moisturiser nowadays does that.
 These days, I expect a few antioxidants to fight wrinkles too.
 Where the heck are those?!

 SHOP THE POST

 The Bottom Line

-If you have dry skin and are looking for a basic moisturizer to keep it soft and hydrated for hours, Clinique Dramatically Different Moisturizing Lotion Plus will do the job very well.
-Just don’t expect more than that.
+If you have dry skin and are looking for a basic moisturizer to keep it soft and hydrated for hours, Clinique Dramatically Different Moisturizing Lotion Plus does the job splendidly.
+But don’t expect more than that.